-This month, my sweet little Finny Boo turned 1.
+This month, my sweet little Finny Boo Boo turned 1.
 He had some birthday cake, received a mountain of presents unwrapped by his helpful big sister, and started being extra clingy to his number one - MAMA.
 Finny and I spend a lot of time together, and he is a very cuddly boy in general.
 But once it’s time to go in the crib, he is calm and happy to roll around, get comfy, and fall into a deep restorative snooze.

-Not so true these days.
 He has been enjoying his sleep routines as much as ever, but the moment I begin to lower him into his crib, he starts to cry and reaches his arms out to me.
 This is unlike my super sleeper, so the first couple of times this happened I picked him right back up and snuggled him calm.

 I often set the timer in these situations because every minute is so uncomfortable that it helps me to see that it is really quite a quick process before he is butt up and soundly asleep.

-It helps to stay consistent with routines so they know exactly what to expect from their grownups in this sorta scary world, and to offer sleep at the right times in the right place so they get the deep restorative zzz’s their brains need as they continue to grow and develop.
+It helps to stay consistent with routines so they know exactly what to expect from their grownups in this otherwise unpredictable world, and to offer sleep at the right times in the right place so they get the deep restorative zzz’s their brains need as they continue to grow and develop.